 While we continue to offer Online Worship each weekend, Salem has also resumed in-person worship.
 Seating is limited.
-Pre-registration is required.
+Pre-registration and masks are required.

 Worship Protocols during COVID-19

-Please remember that we have not simply “gone back to normal.”
+Remember that we have not simply “gone back to normal.”
 The situation with the virus is still dangerous.
-We are taking the following precautions:

 - Hand sanitizer will be available upon entrance and in other conspicuous locations and the church bathrooms will be available for handwashing.